Updated list of closings, cancellations and postponements in the Fremont area

 Trinity Lutheran School – The school will be closed for an indefinite period of time.
 Trinity’s Early Childhood Center will remain open until further notice.
 All athletic practices and games/meets are on hold.
 The K-3 musical has been postponed.

-Midland University – All classes will be online until further notice at both the Fremont and Omaha campuses.
-All spring extracurricular activities are canceled.
+Midland University – All classes will be online through the remainder of the spring semester at both the Fremont and Omaha campuses.
+All spring extracurricular activities are canceled, as are the following student events on campus: student awards banquet, research fair, nursing pinning ceremony and commencement.
 Residence halls and the dining hall will remain open.

 Metropolitan Community College – Credit classes are moving to e-learning and alternate delivery methods beginning Wednesday, March 18, which will last through the end of the spring quarter.
 MCC student tools and resources, including bookstores at area campuses, will remain open.
 Noncredit classes will vary.
 MCC noncredit classes have been canceled through at least March 31.